kontent-ai/management-sdk-net/README.md

 ```

 * **Codenames** are generated automatically by Kentico Cloud based on the object's name.
 They can make your code more readable but are not guaranteed to be unique.
 They should only be used in circumstances with no chance of naming conflicts.
 * (internal) **IDs** are random [GUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) assignned to objects by Kentico Cloud at the moment of import/creation.
 They are unique, but only objects that are already in the system have them.
+You can't use them to refer to content that hasn't yet been imported.
 * **External IDs** are string-based custom identifiers defined by you.
 This is useful when importing a batch of cross-referencing content.
 See [Importing modular and linked content](#importing-modular-and-linked-content).

 ## Quick start